 Essential oil.
 The essential oil made from sweet peppers is not pungent.
 It is high in carotenoids and can be used externally to promote healthy skin, hair, and nails.

 Fresh bell peppers, in their characteristic yellow, red, and green colors, are available at most supermarkets, grocery stores, and farmers' markets.
 Dried and ground bell peppers are also easy to find in supermarkets and spice shops.
-Dried pepper in the form of tea is less common, but nonetheless, this can be bought online and in some specialized health stores.
+Dried pepper in the form of tea is less common, but nonetheless, it can be bought online and in some specialized health stores.

 Herbal Remedies & Supplements